alambert-ux/AM10_SG11/README.md

 *Outcomes:*                     Time Series Analyses Illustrating the Relationship between Stringency of Government Measures and subsequent cases/deaths
 *Insights:*                     Identification of countries where response strategies did & did not **i) Function as Expected**, and selection of interesting cases

-**OBJECTIVE 3** **Plot 4**      Deep-Dives into Specific, Characteristically Distinct Government Responses to the Pandemic
+**OBJECTIVE 3** **Plot 4**      Deep-Dive into Specific, Characteristically Distinct Government Responses to the Pandemic

 *Outcomes:*                     Time Series Analyses Illustrating the Relationship between Cases, Tests, and Government Measures for Selected Cases from Plot 3
 *Insights:*                     Deeper understanding of the type of policies underlying the stringency index, and their relative **ii) efficacy** and timing

-**OBJECTIVE 4** **Plot 5**      Deep-Dives into Specific, Characteristically Distinct Government Responses to the Pandemic
+**OBJECTIVE 4** **Plot 5**      Understand the empirical relationship between certain factors and COVID-19 cases to make prescriptive recommendations

-*Outcomes:*                     Time Series Analyses Illustrating the Relationship between Cases, Tests, and Government Measures for Selected Cases from Plot 3
+*Outcomes:*                     Ordinary Least Squares (OLS) Linear Regression Model Which Provides Both Factor Coefficient Estimates and Ranks Factor Importance
-*Insights:*                     Deeper understanding of the type of policies underlying the stringency index, and their relative **ii) efficacy** and timing
+*Insights:*                     Empirical relationships between government stringency (response) and outcomes, demonstrating:

-## Conclusions
+                                **iii) which factors are most important in determining success of mitigation strategies** and **iv) how the predicted efficacy of mitigation strategies vary between countries**